Careers information and tips for new students

 Engage with your careers service and understand what employers want

-It’s easy to leave thinking about getting a job until nearer graduation, however engaging early with your careers service will allow you to maximise your time so you are better prepared for employment in a competitive job market.
+Engaging early with your careers service will allow you to maximise your time so you are better prepared for employment in a competitive job market.

 Become familiar with sector information and vacancy websites, as well as application deadlines.

-Websites such as Prospects and Targetjobs, are great for searching for internships, placements and graduate opportunities within the UK as well as having opportunities and information about working in different countries.
+Websites such as Rate My Placement, Prospects and Targetjobs, are great for searching for internships, placements and graduate opportunities within the UK as well as having opportunities and information about working in different countries.
 Your university may also have a system for advertising opportunities both in the UK and in other countries.
 There are links in the ‘Useful Links and Resources’ section of Midlands International Group website to other resources, for career information and vacancies around the world.

 There are also many websites that have information about the latest trends/information in your chosen sector, while others advertise vacancies for specific job sectors.
 For example, if you are interested in being a management consultant, reading Consultant News and Management Today will keep you updated on the industry, while Top Consultant advertises management consultant jobs in the UK, USA and Australia.
 Keeping updated with latest industry trends can help you be better prepared for your chosen career, and you may be asked about this in a job interview.